Neil is dual qualified in Medicine and Law, specialising in Clinical Negligence and Personal Injury.

 During his clinical career, Neil was actively involved in research.
 He was a member of the Plastics Operative Workload in Major Trauma Centres (POW-MTC), UK Wound management in Open Lower Limb Fractures (UK WOLLF), and UK Fixation of Distal Tibia Fractures (UK FixDT) multicentre research collaboratives.
 His research has been published on numerous occasions by international peer review journals.
 Furthermore, his work has been presented at several international conferences.

-In addition to his clinical work, Neil was appointed a Medical Member of the Medical Practitioners Tribunal in 2016; he continues to sit in this capacity.
-His work with the Medical Practitioners Tribunal Service has developed his interest in healthcare regulatory matters.
+In addition to his clinical work, Neil was appointed a Medical Member of the Medical Practitioners Tribunal in 2016; he continued to sit in this capacity until 2022.

 Neil continued his medical practice alongside his full time legal studies.
 During his time at the University of Law, Birmingham, he received several academic awards, culminating in the Baron Dr ver Heyden De Lancey Prize.

 Neil appears in court on a wide range of matters, including trials and interlocutory hearings.
 Neil balances his court work with a busy paperwork practice.
 In the field of Clinical Negligence, he regularly drafts pleadings, schedules, and advices in relation to a variety of clinical negligence claims.

 Neil is happy to accept instructions across a wide range of medical and surgical specialisms.
 Given his professional background, he has particular interest in cases pertaining to orthopaedics.
 He is equally comfortable taking instructions from both claimants and defendants.

 Neil has experience of a variety of clinical negligence cases including, but not limited to, the following core areas: